 Meets Every Wednesday from 1:30 pm- 4:00 pm in Room A.

 Volunteers take the Eucharist on a weekly basis to parishioners who are home bound due to poor health or restrictions caused by aging.
 Please call the Christian Service Office at 734-464-4436 if you would like to volunteer to help or know someone who could benefit from this ministry.

 Honoring the Military

 Please call the Parish Office at 734-464-4433 to add or take off a name of person serving in the military.
 Their name will be included in a listing that appears in the bulletin on a weekly basis.

 Volunteers help with set-up, serving and clean-up at various parish receptions.

-The Leisure Club meets on the first Thursday of each month in the Social Area at 11:00am.
+The Leisure Club meets on the first Thursday of each month in the Social Area at 11:00 am-2:00 pm.
+Please join us at any time.
 Members play cards and games as well as bring a sack lunch to be enjoyed at lunch time.

-The Mat Makers meet every Wednesday from 9:45 AM to 12:00 PM in rooms A and B of the activities building.
+The Mat Makers meet every Wednesday from 9:45 am-12:00 pm in rooms A and B of the activities building.
 The mats they make are created from recycled plastic bags that have been cut into strips, tied together and then crocheted or knitted together.
 Volunteers are needed to flatten, fold, cut, tie, crochet and knit.
 The mats become portable sleeping mats for the homeless of Detroit.
-Since the beginning of this ministry in June of 2012, over 40 mats have been completed and distributed to Sr. Judie Ann’s “treasures of the street”.
+Since the beginning of this ministry in June of 2012, over 40 mats have been completed and distributed to Sr. Judie's Outreach “treasures of the street”.
 If you are interested in joining the Mat Makers or have any questions, please call Jan DiBasio at 248-478-2995.